Thyringer/zuse/README.md

     <img src="assets/Kalkyl.svg" alt="Logo Kalkyl programming language" width="600">
 </div>

-# Zuse
+# Zuse Compiler for Kalkyl

-Compiler for the functional programming language Kalkyl.
+Zuse ist the Compiler for the functional programming language Kalkyl.

 In the long term, Zuse is to combine the following components: